Home of the Sequim Bay Paddle Guide

 Clallam County’s Port Williams webpage

-NOTE: Travis Spit is owned by Battelle and private land owners.
+Travis Spit is owned by Battelle and private land owners.
 No trespassing signs are posted the entire length of the spit.
 The rest of the bay’s shoreline is also owned by private land owners so landing locations are very limited.
 Also, keep in mind that many tidelands and shorelines are still used for commercial shellfish operations and should not be used as informal bathrooms for paddlers.
 So plan ahead and if you need to tinkle, Sequim Bay State Park and John Wayne Marina both have well kept facilities available. 🙂

 WEATHER / WEB CAMS